JustDessertsCapstone/shop/README.md

 ## Project Overview

-Welcome to the Healthify project, brought to you by the "Just Desserts" team.
-This application aims to improve shopping experience by incentivizing healthier choices.
-With Healthify, users can earn reward points by purchasing healthier items within a store's stock.
-These points can then be redeemed for discounts or even free items within the store.
+Heathify is a store application in which users are incentivized to purchase healthier options within the store's stock to obtain points; when enough points are earned, they may cash in said points for discounts and or free items within the store.

+Our goal is to encourage people to improve their eating habits.
+Since there are very few incentives monetarily wise to purchase and eat healthy items, our application will remedy that by making it more beneficial for a user to purchase healthier options.

 ![Healthify Banner](official_banner.png)